eric-lgonz/Enterprise-Network-Expansion/README.md

 Now we will be going through a similar process for the layer 3 switches.
 To start, we need to add a second routed port between the distribution switches, otherwise there would be no links to aggregate.

 To do this, let's first shut down both ports on the switches, as this is best practice.
-Then we can add another copper cross-over cable between the switches on their 1/0/24 ports:
+Then we can add another copper crossover cable between the switches on their 1/0/24 ports:

 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%209.png">
 <img src = "https://github.com/eric-lgonz/Enterprise-Network-Expansion/blob/main/assets/Part%205%20-%2010.png">